Level 2 of the CSS Grid Layout specification includes a

 1fr column tracks and four rows that are a minimum of 100px tall.

-.item from column line 2 to 7, and row 2 to 4.
+.item from column lines 2 to 7 and rows 2 to 4.
 I then make this grid item into a grid, giving it column tracks that are a subgrid and defining rows as normal.
-As the item spans five column tracks, this means that the subgrid has five column tracks.
+As the item spans five column tracks, this means that the subgrid has five-column tracks.
 I can then place

 .subitem on this grid.

 The rows in this example are not a subgrid, and so behave as a nested grid does normally.
 The grid area on the parent expands to be large enough for this nested grid.